Research at UTSA

 Vice President for Research

-The Office of the Vice President for Research supports the research community by facilitating growth, enabling productivity, and pursuing excellence.
-The UTSA Research Office comprises the Vice President’s office, which includes the central finance and communications functions, and four subunits: Sponsored Project Administration (OSPA), Research Support (ORS), Research Integrity (ORI), and Commercialization and Innovation (OCI).
+The Office of the Vice President for Research supports the research community by growing its institutional research portfolio, engaging more faculty and students in the research enterprise, and building partnerships with industry and government to expand funded research.
+The UTSA Research Office comprises the Vice President’s office and five subunits: Sponsored Project Administration (OSPA), Research Finance and Operations (ORFO), Research Support (ORS), Research Integrity (ORI), and Commercialization and Innovation (OCI).
 The VPR serves as the Institutional Official for the Institutional Review Board (IRB) and Institutional Committee on the Animal Care and Use Committee (IACUC).

 Office of Sponsored Project Administration

 The Office of Sponsored Project Administration (OSPA) promotes, supports, and administers sponsored program awards and provides the highest quality pre- and post-award services in generating and administering external awards in the pursuit of research, scholarly activities and public service.
 OSPA ensures that the administration of sponsored programs from proposal submission to award close-out is consistent with applicable laws, regulations and policies.
-OSPA operates six Research Service Centers (RSCs), the Grants and Contracts Financial Services (GCFS) unit, and the Contracts and Industry Agreements (CIA) unit.
+OSPA operates six Research Service Centers (RSCs), the Contracts and Industry Agreements (CIA) unit, and the Information Systems and Technology (IST) unit.